pikatchu/closedsource/book/0490-C_control.md

 Leo leaned in.
 "So instead of writing a `CMP`, a conditional jump, and manually updating the value of `x`, C just… handles it?"

 Jeremy grinned.
 "You got it!
 I told you, C is just high-level assembly.
-It’s the same thing—just way more convenient."
+It's the same thing—just way more convenient."